 Mudra Art Cuisine

-There were three set menus to choose from but we went for mare, the seafood set menu.
-From memory it was about 65€ per perfect, not including drinks.
-One of the positives if you are a wine lover, Mudra Art Cuisine have a highly trained in-house sommelier and an extensive wine list from all over Europe.
+There were three set menus to choose from but we went for a mare, the seafood set menu.
+From memory, it was about 65€ per perfect, not including drinks.
+One of the positives if you are a wine lover, Mudra Art Cuisine has a highly trained in-house sommelier and an extensive wine list from all over Europe.

 Starter: Creamy baccala, fried polenta, local goat cheese sauce and squid ink tuille.